danbev/learning-ai/notes/ggml-gallocr-reserve.md

 $85 = {leaf = {buffer_id = 0, offset = 32, size_max = 4}}
 ```

-Next we will iterate over all the buffers (just 1 in this case)
+Next we will iterate over all the buffers:
 ```c++
     // reallocate buffers if needed
     for (int i = 0; i < galloc->n_buffers; i++) {